pomelka/Axelrod/docs/tutorials/further_topics/ecological_variant.rst

 Ecological Variant
 ==================

+In Axelrod's original work an ecological approach based on the mayoff matrix of the tournament was used to study the evolutionary stability of each strategy.
+Whilst this bares some comparison to the :ref:`moran-process`, the later is much more widely used in the literature.

 To study the evolutionary stability of each strategy it is possible to create an ecosystem based on the payoff matrix of a tournament::